Video Motion Transfer with Diffusion Transformers: Experiments

 \paragraph{Qualitative comparison.} We visually compare video generations of CogVideoX-5B against baselines in Figure~\ref{fig:qual}.
-The Injection method is able to transfer coarse subject location information while deviating significantly from the reference motion.
-For instance, in the \medium example, the bear walks in the opposite direction.
-Similarly, SMM suffers in \medium prompts, as observed quantitatively.
+MotionClone has less fine-grained disentanglement of motion as it directly guides attention values, while \textit{we guide the evolution of attentions over time}, regardless of their value.
+SMM suffers in \medium prompts, as observed quantitatively.
 SMM is based on a spatial averaging operation over features, which limits feature disentanglement as shown in the \medium column, where the rendered bars resemble those of the reference video.
 MOFT also tends to move the wrong elements in the scene as seen in the \easy example where the poles are moved instead of the dog.
 Their extracted MOFT feature guides the deviation of each spatial location from the temporal average, which can easily target the wrong content. \methodname, on the other hand, improves motion assignment by guiding the \textit{explicit relationship of patches across both space and time} through our AMF feature rather than guiding each location independently as in MOFT.
+Injection results are available in appendix.

-We present additional qualitative results of \methodname in Figures~\ref{fig:qual2} and~\ref{fig:teaser}. \methodname demonstrates realistic rendering of motion in different setups.
+We present additional qualitative results of \methodname in Figures~\ref{fig:qual2} and~\ref{fig:teaser} with realistic rendering of motion.
 We preserve motion in scenarios very different from the reference, such as in the top row.
-Moreover, motion is correctly mapped to specific elements in the scene even if they change drastically in size across frames as in the challenging example in the bottom right.
+Motion is correctly mapped to specific elements in the scene even if they change drastically in size across frames, as in the challenging example in the bottom right.
 We attribute this to our patch-wise motion understanding, allowing it to capture fine-grained signals.